 - 8.10.
-The Authority is responsible for the recruitment, retention, development and motivation of its directly appointed staff including the Chief Constable, Chief Executive and Authority Finance Director.
-The Authority and Chief Constable are jointly responsible for the recruitment, retention, development and motivation of the Deputy Chief Constable, Assistant Chief Constables, and their staff equivalents, tr.
-The Authority delegates these responsibilities to the Chief Constable for all others under his direction and control. - 8.11.
-The Authority requires the Chief Executive and Chief Constable, in their respective areas of responsibility, to ensure that:
+The Authority is responsible for the recruitment, retention, development and motivation of its directly appointed staff including the Chief Constable, Chief Executive and the Chief Financial Officer.
+The Authority and Chief Constable are jointly responsible for the recruitment, retention, development and motivation of the Deputy Chief Constable, Assistant Chief Constables, and their staff equivalents.
+The Authority delegates these responsibilities to the Chief Constable for all others under his/her direction and control. - 8.11.
+The Authority requires the Chief Executive and Chief Constable, in their respective areas of responsibility, to ensure that: - the rules for recruitment and management of staff create an inclusive culture in which diversity is fully valued; appointment and advancement is based on merit: there is no discrimination on grounds of gender, marital status, sexual orientation, race, colour, ethnic or national origin, religion, disability, community background or age;